isaiahglenncruz/Contextual_ChatBot/README.md

 manage their created application using tools in conjunction with one another.
 In this project, the following services are used to mirror the above workflows:

-* Amazon S3 - Data Source
+* Amazon S3 - for storing data
-* Amazon OpenSearch - Knowledge base's Vector Store
+* Amazon Bedrock - provides powerful searching and indexing for processing of data into word embeddings
+* Amazon OpenSearch - usage of a vector store, which represents word embeddings as vectors in order to represent the semantic content of the data source
-* Amazon Bedrock + AWS Lambda - Embeddings Model
+* AWS Lambda and AWS CloudFormation - used for API calls to Amazon Bedrock and resource provisioning

 # *Setup Instructions*